ulexec/EmotetCFU/README.md

 # EmotetCFU
-WIP Emotet Control Flow Unflattening using miasm2
+WIP Emotet Control Flow Unflattening using miasm2 and radare2